treefishuk/Nomoni/docs/_getting_started/part-one-basic-web-app-with-single-module.md

     }
 ```

-## Step 4 : Add a second project using MVC template
+## Step 4 : Create your first module project

-This will form the basic of our first module.
+Add a new .net core MVC web application project.
+This will form the basis of our first module.

 ![Empty Project](../images/MVC-App.PNG "MVC App")

 ## Step 5 : Install Nomoni.Mvc nuget package

-Install the Nomoni.Mvc package in the MVC project
+Install the Nomoni.Mvc package in the module project

 ```
 Install-Package Nomoni.Mvc